rickhenderson/portfolio/working-notes.md

 * Was looking at an analysis of [WhisperGate](https://www.crowdstrike.com/en-us/blog/technical-analysis-of-whispergate-malware/), which is malware that I investigated in 2022.

 **May 31, 2025:** BYOB won't install correctly because of out of date libraries and some deprecated ones I think.
 I did some work in Python yesterday and today I completed a crackme with Android Studio and the OWASP MAS.

+**June 2, 2025:** Worked on Python code, adding more to my repo.
+Tried to get Snort3 to run under Remnux but there are some crazy dependencies that I couldn't get working.
+Snort2 was installed on Remnux already.
+I think.

+While reading about SSH, I came across a repo called Subterfuge but not only was it written badly in Python2, it wasn't even completed.
+Could be worth looking into when there is more time.
+Read about different TLS vulnerabilities like Heartbleed.